hjanuschka/fastlane-plugin-sharethemeal/README.md

 ### Get your UserHash
-In Order to automate donation you require to store your payment method (preffered PayPal) So do a single donation, on iOS this opens a Safari instance, look at the url and extract your `userHash`
+In Order to automate donation you require to store your payment method (preffered PayPal)

 Download The App to your Mobile.